The Journey of the Egg

 Michael unloads the eggs into a large cooler that can hold up to 50 pallets of eggs.
 The eggs are stored at a cool temperature until it is time to grade them.

 When it is time for the eggs to go into the grading machine, Travis brings a pallet of eggs into the grading room.
 There are 14,400 eggs on each pallet and the eggs are packaged on blue plastic trays in stacks of 180 eggs.

 After the eggs are clean and dry, they pass into the candling booth.
-The candling booth has bright lights underneath the conveyor that shine through the egg and allow Steven to see if there are any cracked shells, blood or meat spots in the eggs.
-He removes any egg that is misshapen, dirty or deficient as well.
+The candling booth has bright lights underneath the conveyor that shine through the egg and allow Jerusha to see if there are any cracked shells, blood or meat spots in the eggs.
+She removes any egg that is misshapen, dirty or deficient as well.
 This is a very important part of making sure they you get the best eggs in your carton.
 Those eggs that don't make the grade are sent down south to be used for industrial purposes, so nothing goes to waste.

 The eggs continue on the conveyor belt and are loaded onto a machine that weighs the eggs.
 The egg is sent to a new conveyor belt that sorts all the eggs according to their weight.
 There are spaces for jumbo eggs, extra large, large, medium, small and pee wee.
 Only the large eggs are packaged to go to the market and all the other egg sizes are packaged back on blue trays to go to the southern plants by Joel and Travis.

 The eggs all line up in the collection table and are packaged with a hand-help packing tool that works the same way as the loading tool.
 The packing tool may be in a 12 egg, 18 egg or 30 egg configuration, depending on what is required for the orders that day.
 The packing team puts the eggs in 12 or 18 egg cartons for the grocery stores, as well as 30 egg fibre trays for the restaurants, hospitals and institutions.